 As fighting raged to the northwest of Gettysburg on the first day, Union forces arrived on Cemetery Hill just to the southeast of the town.
 Instead of pushing forward to join the fight, the Union chose instead to secure the high ground, which was the most defensible position.

 This decision would set the stage for the next two days of fighting, where the Union would try to hold this tactical advantage against Confederate attacks.
-The Union forces arranged themselves in a fishhook shape along Cemetery Ridge, Culp's Hill, Little Round Top, and Big Round Top.
+The Union forces arranged themselves in a fishhook shape along Cemetery Ridge, Culp's Hill, Little Round Top, and Big Round Top.43920Did this contribute to the loss?

 Before the Battle of Gettysburg commenced, Stuart had taken the Confederate cavalry on a long sweep to position it between the Union forces and Washington, DC.
 Stuart's orders were to screen for Lee's troops, but instead, Stuart went off on a raid and was subsequently delayed.
 This left the main force of the Confederates, already positioned deep inside enemy territory, without any cavalry.